 To start HP Recovery Manager from the HP Recovery partition:

+- IMPORTANT: For tablets, connect to the keyboard dock before beginning these steps (select models only).

-1. Press f11 while the computer boots.
+- Press f11 while the computer boots.

 - or -

 Press and hold f11 as you press the power button.